cilium/cilium/Documentation/operations/upgrade.rst

 Helm Options
 ~~~~~~~~~~~~

+* The attribute ``operator.extraEnv`` type is changed from map to array.
+Please convert
+  the values from map to array before upgrading.
 * ``bandwidthManager`` has been deprecated in favor of ``bandwidthManager.enabled``,
   and will be removed in 1.13.
 * ``bpf.hostRouting`` has been deprecated in favor of ``bpf.hostLegacyRouting``, and